 “She was PL144 designation K,” he says, “we know the K was in red, but we don’t know the tone of the red, the drawings are not saying it, so at the moment we’ve painted the K an initial colour and then there was a red on top, but until we know the right colour we’re not going to put anything on.

-“The K was also painted on by hand because you can see the brushstrokes, so again we’ll replicate the brushstrokes, we won’t spray, like the rest of the aeroplane.”
+“The K was also originally painted on by hand because you can see the brushstrokes, so again we’ll replicate those brushstrokes, we won’t spray, like the rest of the aeroplane.”

 The museum also has some parts of the wings – but not much.
 “They’ve obviously taken a huge impact – a lot of the force went through the wings,” says Priday, “So I’m not worrying about them just yet.”